switchless-io/docs/docs/how_to/kill_something_running_in_a_port.md

+# How to kill something running in a specific port?
 **While starting the app, you might get an error similar to this:**

 020-09-14T09:52:16.044Z - error:  -> Is something else already running on port 1337 ?